-The year 2022 marks one hundred years since the first store opened in what is now defined as the Wedgwood neighborhood, between NE 75th to 95th Streets in northeast Seattle.
+The year 2022 marked one hundred years since the first store opened in what is now defined as the Wedgwood neighborhood, between NE 75th to 95th Streets in northeast Seattle.

 The north-south arterial 35th Ave NE is the central core of Wedgwood with its main business district at the intersection of NE 85th Street.

 This blog article will give a capsule history of business in Wedgwood and a preview of the changes that are coming as the commercial district at NE 85th Street faces redevelopment.

 In June 2022 it was announced that the long-time owner of the shopping center at the southeast corner of 85th & 35th, is getting ready to sell.
 A developer, Security Properties, is the interested buyer and has plans to clear the site and build all new buildings.
 As of 2023 leases are still running on the site and the developer has to go through the City of Seattle Design Review process, so we can only guess that development would not start until sometime in 2024-2025.

 This blog post will be updated as more news comes out.
 Here is the link to the Security Properties website for the Wedgwood project.

 At what is now downtown Seattle, white settlers first built their cabins in 1852.
 More than seventy years after that city-founding date, as of the 1920s northeast Seattle still had very few residents.